liweiweng/edgar-cleaner/README.md

 - master_path:       Path for masters' files
 - results_path:      Path for temporary result files.

+Inside the ``data_path`` folder there should be a directory for each year with the data to process.

 ## Data Cleaning
 The process of cleaning the data consists in the following steps: